 Welcome to Swans

 On this page you can see some of the fantastic things we do in class.
-You can find out about the learning we have planned for this term in our Curriculum Newsletter (opens in a new window).
+As the new term starts, see some of our activities of last year's Swans Class.

 Anglo Saxons.
 Term 2